 Fuel cladding and structural tubes

 - The plant in Montreuil-Juigné (Maine-et-Loire) produces, through rolling processes, cladding and structural tubes intended to tubes manufacturers.

-The plant in Paimbœuf (Loire-Atlantique) and plant in Duisburg (Germany), from Montreuil-Juigné cladding tubes, produces structural tubes for PWR and BWR reactors worldwide.
+The plant in Paimbœuf (Loire-Atlantique), from Montreuil-Juigné cladding tubes, produces structural tubes for PWR and BWR reactors worldwide.

 Paimboeuf plant also rolls zirconium bars intended for end caps, in order to make the fuel rod watertight.

 AN INTERNATIONAL FOOTPRINT

 To meet growing worldwide demand, the Zirconium Division created two joint ventures.

 On November 2, 2010, AREVA and CNNC created CNNC AREVA Shanghai Tubing Co Ltd (CAST).